HeathLoganCampbell/HeathLoganCampbell/README.md

 And many more...

 ## Education
+* [2017 - 2019] Bachelor of Computer Science from The University of Auckland, focusing on Data Structures and Algorithms
-* Bachelor of Computer Science, Bachelor of Infomational Systems from The University of Auckland [2017 - 2019]
+* [2017 - 2019] Bachelor of Infomational Systems from The University of Auckland, focusing on enterprise systems

 ## Random thoughts
 * [What does Cos, Sin, Tan look like mapped on a circle](https://codepen.io/HeathLoganCampbell/pen/YzqvEqb)